-"I guess Paladin is so attractive to women because he's so formidable, yet so gentle at the same time." - Richard Boone, 1962
+"I guess Paladin is so attractive to women because he's so formidable, yet so gentle at the same time," said Richard Boone in 1962.

 "Not a handsome man by Hollywood standards, Boone has a nose faintly reminiscent of the late W. C. Fields and pale blue eyes that cannot be described as deep or burning or penetrating.
-He has had to crash Hollywood on the strength of his craftsmanship and abundant energy." - TV Guide, 1958
+He has had to crash Hollywood on the strength of his craftsmanship and abundant energy," wrote TV Guide in 1958.

 "Boone's face, of which a girl I once knew said, 'It's so ugly, it's beautiful,' could be that of a medieval seignuer about to exercise his droit.
-A medieval seignuer, I might add, recently stung by hunting wasps, for the face is pocked and puffy, and, in Boone's words, more 'interesting' than handsome." - writer Richard Gehman, 1961
+A medieval seignuer, I might add, recently stung by hunting wasps, for the face is pocked and puffy, and, in Boone's words, more 'interesting' than handsome." this from writer Richard Gehman in 1961

-"A magnificently ruined face!" - wrtier Richard Schickel, 1961
+"A magnificently ruined face!" said wrtier Richard Schickel in 1961.

-"His frown, a magnificently savage front of arched eyebrow and tight lip, can cower a badman at twenty paces." - L. Edson, 1960
+"His frown, a magnificently savage front of arched eyebrow and tight lip, can cower a badman at twenty paces," wrote L. Edson in 1960

 Prior to that, Freeman had planned to do "establishing" location shots in Hawaii but principal production in southern California.
 Boone and others convinced Freeman that the islands could offer all necessary support for a major TV series and would provide an authenticity otherwise unobtainable.

-Coincidentally, Jack Lord had appeared with Boone in the first episode of Have Gun Will Travel, entitled "Three Bells to Perdido."
+By the way, Jack Lord had appeared with Boone in the first episode of Have Gun Will Travel, entitled "Three Bells to Perdido."
 They were friends for life.